NathanDraco22/zaptools-python/README.md

 @register.on_event("hello")
 async def hello_trigger(context: Context):
     conn = context.connection
-    await conn.send("hello", "HELLO FROM SERVER !!!") # sending "hello" event to client with a payload.
+    conn.send("hello", "HELLO FROM SERVER !!!") # sending "hello" event to client with a payload.
 ```
 ### WebSocketConnection
 `WebSocketConnection` provides a easy interaction with the websocket.